Spell Bee Word: upbraid

 Part of Speech: Verb

-Meaning: To scold or criticize someone for a mistake or wrongdoing.
+Meaning: To scold or criticise someone sharply for something they have done wrong.

 Synonyms: Reprimand, rebuke, scold